Lesson 3 of 13

 After the video is over we have a short discussion as to whether the halo effect is real or not.
 Students aren't surprised by this phenomenon, but they are excited to give it a name.

-Next I have students get into small groups and look at several passages from chapter 1 of Frankenstein, particularly the passage that describes Elizabeth Lavenza for the first time.
-I ask students to determine if there is a halo effect and what it's implications are for Victor and his relationship with Elizabeth.
+Next I have students get into small groups and look at several passages from Frankenstein in paragraphs 8-11 from chapter 1, particularly the passage that describes Elizabeth Lavenza for the first time.
+If time allows, or to challenge students: paragraphs 3 & 4 in chapter 3.
+I ask students: Does Victor's description of Elizabeth support the theory of the halo effect?
+If so, what are it's implications for Victor and his relationship with Elizabeth?
 Students discuss the passage and take notes, then report in a whole class discussion.

 D.I.C.E - Frankenstein

-Next I have students complete a D.I.C.E. activity writing down what Disturbs, Interests, Confuses, and Enlightens them about the presence of the halo effect in chapter 1.
+After we have discussed the meaning of the passages and I am sure students understand the language, tone and mood; I have students complete a D.I.C.E. activity writing down what Disturbs, Interests, Confuses, and Enlightens them about the presence of the halo effect in chapter 1.
+Has the close read and discussion changed they way they view Elizabeth?

 DICE is an acronym for Disturbing, Interesting, Confusing, and Enlightening.
 It is a way for students to methodically engage with a text, especially one that is full of facts and ideas.
 Using DICE students can approach the text personally, recording their reactions as they read.
 Each letter represents a different, correlative reaction to the text from comprehension to agreement.
 The idea is that these reactions on close examination can reveal deeper understandings of the text.
 DICE is a good way for reluctant readers to engage with the text because it asks only what their reactions are, and the response can be as little as one word.

-Students make notes about their reactions as we listen.
+Before I start her recording I ask students to make notes in the margin of the poem about their reactions as we listen.
 After the poem is finished I ask students about their initial reactions.

 Next I have students re-read the poem silently to themselves and use D.I.C.E. to reflect on the poem.